Trend study – distance learning

 Financial Check – Online study and distance learning: This is why the model pays off

 Those who enrol in an online study or distance learning programme primarily want to further their personal development, which is what around 61 per cent of those surveyed said they wanted.
-The study results of the graduate group show that these set expectations are largely fulfilled: More than half of the graduates surveyed stated that they had undergone positive changes in their careers as a result of their online studies or distance learning qualification.
+The study results of the graduate group show that these set expectations are largely fulfilled: More than half of the graduates surveyed stated that they had undergone positive changes in their careers as a result of their distance learning or distance learning qualification.
 For example, they took on more attractive tasks, received a higher salary and improved their chances of promotion.
 77 per cent of the respondents were of the opinion that studying online had been financially worthwhile, with 51 per cent even reporting a salary increase of at least 20 per cent.

 Learning 3.0 – How digital is distance learning?